 On May 18, 1973, the United States Senate began nationally televised hearings on Watergate.
 Incoming Attorney General-designate Elliot Richardson, recently appointed by Republican President Richard Nixon, assigned former solicitor general Archibald Cox to serve as the Justice Department’s special prosecutor for the investigation.
 The rest, as they say, is history.
-478 days later, amidst mounting evidence that he himself had broken the law by authorizing illegal activities against the Democratic National Committee in an attempt to effect the 1972 presidential election, Richard Milhous Nixon became the only man to resign the office of President of the United States of America.
+478 days later, amidst mounting evidence that he himself broke the law by authorizing illegal activities against the Democratic National Committee, Richard Milhous Nixon became the only man to resign the office of President of the United States of America.

-Lost in the scandal of it all and Nixon’s personal disgrace is the great first world governance triumph that was Watergate.
+Lost in the scandal of it all and Nixon’s personal disgrace is the first world governance triumph that was Watergate.
 The most powerful man in the world broke a law that actually had no measurable impact on his claim to office or the effectiveness of his administration.
 But he lost power.
 Not because of his own personal honor.
 But because the institutions that firmly stood in place to limit his power insisted that he lose it.
 There was a legislative branch that acted independently of political goal.
-There were a judiciary and law enforcement entities that insisted on seeing it through.
-There was a free press that spoke truth to power and shone light on what was important.
+There was a judiciary and law enforcement entities that insisted on seeing it through.
+There was a free press that spoke truth to power.
 And there were Americans of character and principle in positions of authority.

-Perhaps no event more symbolically illustrates the courage of principled government than the “Saturday Night Massacre”.
-On October 20th, 1973, with mounting pressure and evidence piling up against him, Nixon ordered his Attorney General Richardson to fire the special prosecutor Cox.
+On October 20th, 1973, it all came to a head on what’s since been called, the “Saturday Night Massacre”.
+With mounting pressure and evidence piling up against him, Nixon ordered Attorney General Richardson to fire the special prosecutor Cox.
 Richardson refused.
 He was fired.
 His immediate replacement William Ruckleshaus also refused and resigned.
 Eventually, a third man, Robert Bork carried out Nixon’s order.
 But the damage had been done.
 Within a year, Congress passed the articles of impeachment.
 And Nixon was gone.

 There have been and always will be inappropriate men who inappropriately seek power.
-There’s even been a few elected to lead our country.
 There will always be outside powers looking to interfere in our wellbeing as a nation.
-There’s even been a few who have.
-But what has made us great, what has delivered 55 peaceful transfers of power and 2 percent per capita growth for 240 years, is the institutions and mechanisms that respond to them.
-The great risk of our times, is that perhaps now, they can’t or won’t.
+But what has made us uniquely great, what has delivered 55 peaceful transfers of power and 2 percent per capita growth for 240 years, is the institutions and mechanisms that respond to them.
+The great risk of our times, is that perhaps now, they can’t.
+Or they won’t.

 Our most serious problem probably isn’t Donald J. Trump.
-It’s that the answers to those questions feel like the same ones throughout history that failed to check the truly dangerous leaders that hurt so many.
+It’s that the answers to those questions feel like the same ones that failed to check the truly dangerous leaders in history that hurt so many.
 And that’s new in America.